 11. Things We’ve Seen

-The best part about this travel blog is that it is available in both English and Dutch.
+The best part about this travel blog is that it is available in English and Dutch.
 They have visited Africa, America, Europe, the Middle East, and Oceania.
 Their tips on traveling routes are detailed and well-organized.
 Their witty sense of humor is amusing.

 12. Road Unraveled

 Stephanie and Adam are an adventurous couple.
 While Adam works in online marketing, Stephanie is a learning and performance consultant.
-Stephanie has traveled 18 more countries than Adam.
+Stephanie has traveled to 18 more countries than Adam.

 13. Travels everywhere

 This handsome dude has been to Australia, Asia, Latin America, Europe, and Morocco.
-Philippines and Thailand are on his list.
+The Philippines and Thailand are on his list.
 This guy is the Gurru of travel photography and has some awesome tips for you too!
 Pictures he has taken from his travel destinations show nothing less than paradise.